-Without a doubt, land is a limited resource.
+Land is a limited resource.
 This factor is one of the best reasons to invest in commercial land.
-Because there is a limited supply of land (especially in urban or developed areas), look for land in up-an-coming areas.
-Or look for land in the direction of a municipality’s expansion.
-Then buy land in the path of development with a view to selling it in a few years for a nice profit.
+Because there is a limited supply of land (especially in urban or developed areas), look for land in up-and-coming areas.
+You might also look for land in the direction of a municipality’s expansion.
+Buying land in the path of future development gives you an opportunity to sell it for a profit in just a few years’ time.

 2. Invest in an asset that requires less attention and expense

-Some investors prefer and hands-off approach.
-Owning an undeveloped piece of commercial land or vacant lot rarely requires commercial land investors to do anything.
-Also, it is a low (or no) maintenance property with no systems to upkeep—no plumbing, electrical, data, or other infrastructure.
-Also, landowners pay fewer bills.
+Some investors prefer a hands-off approach.
+Owning an undeveloped piece of commercial land or a vacant lot requires little to no maintenance or expense.
+There are no systems to maintain – no plumbing, electrical, data, or other infrastructure.
 While commercial land investors do pay taxes and possibly other bills, there are usually no electrical bills, no water bills, no bills for IT services, and no property management costs.

 3. Get pre-approved for a loan

 If you are new to commercial real estate investing, financing can be tricky.
-If you plan to take out a loan to purchase commercial land, start inquiring about financing now.
-Research banks and lenders—locally, nationally, online—to learn who does- commercial real estate loans.
+If you plan to take out a loan to purchase commercial land, start inquiring about financing long before searching available parcels.
+Research banks and lenders—locally, nationally, and online—to learn who does commercial real estate loans for raw land.
 Also, first-time investors need to be aware that the commercial lending process is much different than loans for residential properties.
-The qualifications are more stringent and you may need to put down as much as 20%.
+The qualifications are more stringent, and you may need to put down as much as 20%.

 4. Target vacant land for your search